-These cheese scones are a great way to use your sourdough discard, they’re quick to make and this batch went so fast that I didn’t even get a fancy picture of one plated!
+These cheese scones are a great way to use your sourdough discard, I developed these for my friend Liz who frequently laments the poor quality of coffee shop scones.
+Liz, this ones for you mate!
+They’re quick to make and this batch went so fast that I didn’t even get a fancy picture of one plated!

 - 3 Cups/375g All Purpose Flour